-207 Two DIMENSIONAL DESIGN.
-F and S. Discovery of design through the use of the basic art elements: line, color, shape, texture, space, value.
-Mrs. Bonzelaar, Mr. Huisman, Mr. Jensen, Mr. Matheis.
+- 207 Design I. F and S. Discovery of design through the use of the basic art elements: line, color, shape, texture, space, value.
+Mrs. Bonzelaar, Mr. Huisman, Mr. Jensen, Mr. Matheis. - 208.
+Design II.
+F and S. Continuation of 207.
+Expressive use of design with special emphasis on color.

-208 THREE-DIMENSIONAL DESIGN.
-S. and F. Construction, carving, and modeling in various materials will be pursued in relation to problems in space, movement, balance, rhythm, and integration of the total form.
 Prerequisite: 207.
-Mr. Huisman, Mr. Jensen, Mr. Matheis.

-209 Drawing I. F. Various media are used to explore the possibilities and problems in drawing from a creative point of view.
-Famous artists of the past and present will be studied to acquaint the student with a variety of approaches to the medium, Prerequisites: 207, 208.
-Mr. Huisman, Mr. Matheis.
+Mrs. Bonzelaar, Mr. Jensen, Mr. Huisman. - 209 Drawing.
+F and S. Various media are used to explore the possibilities and problems in drawing from a creative, personal point of view.
+Famous artists of the past and present will be studied to acquaint the student with a variety of approaches to the medium.
+Prerequisites: 207, 208.
+Mr. Huisman, Mr. Matheis. - 210 THREE-DIMENSIONAL DESIGN.
+S. Construction, carving, and modeling in various materials will be pursued in relation to problems in space, movement, balance, rhythm, and integration of the total form.

-210 Drawing II.
-S. Continuation of Drawing I with emphasis on more personal expression.
 Prerequisites: 207, 208, 209.
-Mr. Huisman, Mr. Matheis.

-231 AN INTRODUCTION TO THE HISTORY OF THE FINE ARTS.
-F. core.
-A. survey of the history of architecture, painting, and sculpture in Ancient, Medieval, and Renaissance times.
+Mr. Huisman. - 220 PRINTMAKING.
+F. An introduction to the four basic printmaking media-relief, intaglio, serigraphy, and planography-through slide presentations, lectures, readings, and demonstrations.
+Each student will explore in depth one or two of the basic media in the print studio.
+Mr. Overvoorde. - AN INTRODUCTION TO THE HIS-TORY OF THE FINE ARTS.
+F, core.
+A survey of the history of architecture, sculpture in Ancient, painting, and Medieval, and Renaissance times.
 A study of the character of ancient art from Egypt through Rome is followed by a study of medieval art from its beginning in the early days of the Christian era to its climax in the Gothic period of the thirteenth century.
 This course will be concluded with an introduction to the art of the Renaissance in Italy to 1500.
-Mr. Boevé.

-232 AN INTRODUCTION TO THE HISTORY OF THE FINE ARTS.
+A major research paper will be required.
+Mr. Boevé. - 232 AN INTRODUCTION TO THE HISTORY OF THE FINE ARTS.
 S, core.
 Continuation of 231.
 The study of painting and architecture from 1500 to the present.
+Art gallery reports will be required.
 Mr. Boevé.

-310 SCULPTURE.
-S. Exploration of traditional and contemporary sculpture material.
+- 301 PAINTING I. F and S. A study of the tradition in painting, emphasizing techniques, and methods of communicating ideas visually.
+Studio work will give opportunity to experiment in various techniques and subjects.
+Prerequisites: 207, 208, 209.
+Mr. Overvoorde. - 302 PAINTING II.
+F and S. Continuation of 301.
+Prerequisites: 207, 208, 209, 301.
+Mr. Overvoorde. - 310 Sculpture.
+S. Exporation of traditional and contemporary sculpture material.
 Application of their use and control for personal expression.
-Prerequisites: 207, 208, 209, 210.
-Mr. Huisman.
+Prerequisite: 210.
+Not offered 1971-72.
+Mr. Huisman. - 311 CERAMICS.

-311 CERAMICS.
 S. Creation and study of ceramic forms.
 Exploration of the expressive and functional possibilities of the media.
 History of ceramics from the pre-Columbian times to the present.
-Prerequisites: 207, 208, 209, 210.
-Not offered 1972-73.
-Mr. Huisman.

-320 PRINTMAKING.
-F and S. An introduction to the four basic printmaking media-relief, intaglio, serigraphy, and planography-through slide presentations, lectures, readings, and demonstrations.
-Each student will explore in depth one or two of the basic media in the print studio.
-Prerequisites: 207, 208, 209, 210.
-Mt.
-Overvoorde.

-325 PAINTING I. F and S. A study of the tradition in painting, emphasizing techniques and methods of communcating ideas visually.
-Studio work will give opportunity to experiment in various techniques and subjects.
-Prerequisites: 207, 208, 209, 210.
-Mr. Matheis, Mr. Overvoorde.

-326 PAINTING II.
-F and S. Continuation of 325.
-Prerequisites: 207, 208, 209, 325.
-Mr. Matheis, Mr. Overvoorde.

-332 HISTORY OF DUTCH PAINTING.
+Pre-requisite: 210.
+Mr. Huisman. - 332 DUTCH PAINTING.
 F, core.
-A historical survey of Dutch painting from the Gothic to modern times.
-Emphasis on the images created and the ideas expressed by the major painters such as Van Eyck, Bosch, Brueghel, Rubens, Rembrandt, Van Gogh, and Mondrian.
-Mr. Overvoorde.

-340 CONTEMPORARY PAINTING AND ARCHITECTURE.
+A course in Dutch painting from the Renaissance to Modern times.
+Emphasis will be on the seventeenth century.
+Mr. Overvoorde. - 340 CONTEMPORARY PAINTING AND ARCHITECTURE.
 S, core.
 A study of painting from Impressionism to the present with emphasis on Expressionism, Abstractionism, Non-objectivism, and Abstract Expressionism.
-Architecture is studied in relation to programming, technology, materials, and site, beginning with Sullivan, Eiffel, and Gaudy and continuing into the twentieth century with Wright, Le Corbusier, Mies vander Rohe, and Saarinen.
+Architecture is studied in relation to programming, technology, materials, and site, beginning with Sullivan, Eiffel, and Gaudy, and continuing into the twentieth century with Wright, Le Corbusier, Mies vander Rohe, and Saarinen.
 Outside reading and papers will be required.
-Mr. Boevé

-390 INDEPENDENT STUDY.
-F, I, S. A student wishing to register for the interim must submit a project to the chairman for his approval.
+Mr. Boevé. - 390 INDEPENDENT STUDY.
+F, I, S. A student wishing to register for the interim must submit a project to the chairman for his approval by December 10.

-- 10 Assemblage, Mr. Boevé.

-- 11 CARTOONING AND ANIMATION IN FILMMAKING, Mr. Jensen.
+- 22 ART TEACHING EXPERIENCE IN THE ELEMENTARY SCHOOL

-- 30 ART INTERIM AT PATMOS GALLERY
+- 30 CREATIVE CASTING

-AND WORKSHOPS IN TORONTO, Mr. Matheis.
+- 40 CREATIVE FILM MAKING

-- 31 CRAFTS-ENAMELING, Mr. Bonze- - 390 Independent Study
+- 390 Independent Study

-The following interdisciplinary interim courses are also offered by members of this department.
+The following Interdisciplinary interim course is also offered by a member of this department: